Kathleen Willey: Appearance with Trump

 In October 2016, Willey joined Donald Trump for a press conference before the second presidential debate to air grievances against Hillary and Bill Clinton.
 The conference also included Juanita Broaddrick, Paula Jones, and Kathy Shelton.
 She was paid $2,500 for the appearance by a Political Action Committee headed by Roger Stone.

 Personal life

 While in high school, Willey became pregnant.
 She was sent to Ohio for the birth, and the child was placed for adoption.
 When she returned to school, it was said that her absence had been due to a car crash.

 Her first marriage was to Richard Dolsey, a medical student at the time.
 They had a daughter before divorcing in 1970.

 At the time of the alleged assault by President Clinton, Willey was married to Edward Eugene Willey Jr., a real estate lawyer.
 They had a son together.
 Edward Willey committed suicide on November 29, 1993.
+Around this time, he owed the IRS $400,000, and stole $275,000 from a client.

 She was remarried in November 1999 to Bill Schwicker, whom she divorced in 2006.
 As of 2008, she works and resides in Powhatan County, Virginia.

 Willey works as a freelance writer and lives in Powhatan County, Virginia.